ErreurDeSyntaxe/resources/README.md

 - After building the Omnifood website, I appreciate more the value of defining the project and planning its components more deliberately.
 This personal project also needs such an approach.

 - Coming back to this project to improve some aspects, I realize that the code is very declarative in nature.
 It would be well to refactor the code into something more functional, but there are more important things to do.

+- I also know it would have been much nicer to have JS generate the html, but it would entice long hours of menial work for little gain.